Video Link: https://vimeo.com/291312923

 Research from Boston University School of Medicine (BUSM) implies that testosterone treatment in men with low testosterone levels (“Low-T”) restores standard lipid profiles and may reduce the risk of cardiovascular disease.

-These finding currently appear in the International Journal of Clinical Practice.
+These findings currently appear in the International Journal of Clinical Practice.

-The dreadful Metabolic syndrome (MetS) is associated with increased risk of cardiovascular disease and diabetes mellitus.
+The dreadful Metabolic Syndrome (MetS) is associated with an increased risk of cardiovascular disease and diabetes mellitus.

 There is a proven link between MetS and testosterone deficiency.

 Hypogonadal (Low-T) men are much more likely to suffer from metabolic syndrome, which is characterized by dyslipidemia (an abnormal amount of lipids, e.g., cholesterol or fat in the blood), insulin resistance, diabetes, and hypertension.